 This was important for a delicate product like Michelob.
 Its fine Saaz character could disappear with indifferent handling, just as today poor handling can destroy the fine scents of an I.P.A.

 Michelob and Ballantine were among the brands carried by the distributor, so possibly Cooke bought his beer from this source.
 Glens Falls is 80 miles away but the distributor’s advertised 10-truck fleet could deliver and return in a half-day.

 If not from Glens Falls, a distributor in Albany (the state capital) likely supplied Cooke.
 The 1940 story stated distributors with good facilities were spread through the state.

 The early beer writer James D. Robertson, in his 1978 The Great American Beer Book, wrote (p.
 45):

 The youthful beer drinkers of the late 1940s and 1950s would often travel to another town where Michelob was available.

-Hank’s Tavern was such a place, clearly.
-If you lived in Champlain, New York and there was no Michelob, you might hop in the Ford with a friend for a 15-mile jaunt.
+Hank’s Tavern was such a place.
+If you lived in Champlain, New York and there was no Michelob, you might hop in a Ford for a 15-mile jaunt.

-It offered a daily special of spaghetti and meat balls, mentioned somewhat incongruously at the foot of the 1937 ad.
+It offered a daily special of spaghetti and meat balls, mentioned rather incongruously at the foot of the 1937 ad.
 But Cooke is not an Italian name.
-Spaghetti was good old American eating by the 1930s.
+Spaghetti was good old American eating by this time.

-The next part will cover another beer haunt, of different type and locale, but sharing the trait of appealing to the beer-aware market.
+Part VII covers another beer haunt, of different type and locale, but sharing the trait of appealing to the beer-aware.

 *Some ads stated it was across the city parking lot.
 A Google Street view shows the likely site.
 The double doors and window style of the red building suggest a restaurant or club at one time.